AndreaCazares1412/Excel_Hotel_Booking_Analysis/README.md

 ### 🤔 So What
-* Longer lead times result in a higher likelihood of cancellations, which suggests that strategies such as reducing lead times or offering incentives to prevent cancellations could be considered, especially for months like September and October.
+* Longer lead times result in a higher likelihood of cancellations, which suggests that strategies such as reducing lead times or offering incentives to prevent cancellations could be considered, especially for months like **September** and **October**.

 * Shorter lead times are associated with more stable bookings, which could help forecast and plan more effectively for high-demand months with fewer cancellations.

 ## 4️⃣  How does room price influence the probability of cancellation?

 ### 📈Pivot Table
-* 📊 I moved the average_price_room to the rows area, canceled and not_canceled into the values area.
+* 📊 I moved the `average_price_room` to the rows area, canceled and not_canceled into the values area.

-### 🧮 Price Bucket
+### 💲 Price Bucket

 * For the purpose of analyzing cancellation probabilities based on room prices, I divided the average room prices into distinct buckets to capture trends across different pricing segments.
 The chosen price ranges are as follows: